-North York Women’s Centre is a not-for-profit corporation governed by a volunteer Board of Directors.
+North York Women’s Centre (NYWC) is a not-for-profit corporation governed by a volunteer Board of Directors elected annually by its members.
 The Board plays a very important role in governing the organization and ensuring that its work benefits the community.
 The Board’s responsibilities are outlined in its Terms of Reference.

 Shannon is a seasoned fundraiser with over 17 years of experience.
 She has supported various causes, ranging from education and social services to healthcare and diseases.
 A self-proclaimed nerd, she is extremely excited to be currently working at the Ontario Science Centre, a favourite childhood haunt.
 Shannon is also a great communicator, has a yen for good food and a weakness for dark chocolate.

 Lenore Cabral, BSW, MSW, RSW has worked at VHA Home HealthCare since 1989, initially as Intake Social Worker in the Adult & Family & Child Division.
 Her current position is Manager, Community Support Department overseeing a number of charitable programs such as parent relief for at-risk families with children from birth to age 4, support for families dealing with medical and situational crises, extreme cleaning and hoarding supports to prevent eviction.